Genlight/wAVL-trees/docs/watch out fors_LH.md

 ```

 The error message said, that there were unbound variables in the context or that LH was not able to cast a type, i.e. a variable was of the wrong type, i.e. Tick(Wavl) and Wavl.

+# inline and measures instead of predicates
+Predicates are unchecked for type signatures and can lead to unclear error msg which are hard to debug.
+Further, the mechanism for module importing is failing for Predicates i.e. they are not referencable in the context but types are.
+Problem: if you reference a Predicate in a type this can lead to errors.

+With concrete Haskell functions which are loaded into the LH logic, this should become better and you can actually split code in a better way.